gitusergb/swimlane-UI/README.md

   - **To Do**: For tasks that are yet to be started.
   - **In Progress**: For tasks currently being worked on.
   - **Done**: For completed tasks.
+- **drag-and-drop:** It has drag-and-drop functionality to move tasks between swimlanes.
 ---